 These findings raise certain questions for individual schools: Does the list make sense for your context?
 Do the competencies align with what your school expects your graduates will need?
 Are they in accord with expectations of associated ecclesial bodies?
-Does the list mirror the needs of your graduates?
-Have you researched what your graduates need?

-And for theological education in general: Overarching questions for theological education, more generally, include: should all of these competencies be addressed in theological education?
+And for theological education in general: Should all of these competencies be addressed in theological education?
 If not, what partners might share the responsibility?
 How does a school fit into a broader ecology of partners committed to the vocational preparation of students?
 And how does this role in the ecology help the school determine which competencies it should address?